Bayesian network

 A Bayesian network (also known as a Bayes network, Bayes net, belief network, or decision network) is a probabilistic graphical model that represents a set of variables and their conditional dependencies via a directed acyclic graph (DAG).
+While it is one of several forms of causal notation, causal networks are special cases of Bayesian networks.
 Bayesian networks are ideal for taking an event that occurred and predicting the likelihood that any one of several possible known causes was the contributing factor.
 For example, a Bayesian network could represent the probabilistic relationships between diseases and symptoms.
 Given symptoms, the network can be used to compute the probabilities of the presence of various diseases.

 Efficient algorithms can perform inference and learning in Bayesian networks.
 Bayesian networks that model sequences of variables (e.g. speech signals or protein sequences) are called dynamic Bayesian networks.
 Generalizations of Bayesian networks that can represent and solve decision problems under uncertainty are called influence diagrams.

 Graphical model

 Formally, Bayesian networks are directed acyclic graphs (DAGs) whose nodes represent variables in the Bayesian sense: they may be observable quantities, latent variables, unknown parameters or hypotheses.
-Edges represent conditional dependencies; nodes that are not connected (no path connects one node to another) represent variables that are conditionally independent of each other.
+Each edge represents a direct conditional dependency.
+Any pair of nodes that are not connected (i.e. no path connects one node to the other) represent variables that are conditionally independent of each other.
 Each node is associated with a probability function that takes, as input, a particular set of values for the node's parent variables, and gives (as output) the probability (or probability distribution, if applicable) of the variable represented by the node.
 For example, if $m$ parent nodes represent $m$ Boolean variables, then the probability function could be represented by a table of $2^m$ entries, one entry for each of the $2^m$ possible parent combinations.
 Similar ideas may be applied to undirected, and possibly cyclic, graphs such as Markov networks.

 Example

-Two events can cause grass to be wet: an active sprinkler or rain.
+Suppose we want to model the dependencies between three variables: the sprinkler (or more appropriately, its state - whether it is on or not), the presence or absence of rain and whether the grass is wet or not.
+Observe that two events can cause the grass to become wet: an active sprinkler or rain.
 Rain has a direct effect on the use of the sprinkler (namely that when it rains, the sprinkler usually is not active).
 This situation can be modeled with a Bayesian network (shown to the right).
 Each variable has two possible values, T (for true) and F (for false).